c0ffeeartc/SignalHubT/README.md

     - Filtered are triggered only on messages of matching Type and matching filter object
     - Global and Filtered subscriptions are ordered in same queue
   - Subscription Priority
-    - uses `SortedDictionary` for performance
+    - uses `SortedList` for performance
   - Unsubscribe by object handle
     - allows unsubscription from middle of queue
   - Pooling for Subscriptions and Messages